getoptimum/mump2p-cli/docs/guide.md

   - Check proxy server health with `./mump2p health`
   - Try a different proxy server with `--service-url` flag
 - **Proxy Health Issues:** Use `./mump2p health` to check system metrics and server status
+- **Webhook Failures:**
-- **Webhook Failures:** Check that your webhook endpoint is accessible and properly configured to accept POST requests
+  - Check that your webhook endpoint is accessible and properly configured to accept POST requests
+  - For Discord webhooks: Use `--webhook-schema='{"content":"{{.Message}}"}'` and ensure the webhook URL is valid
+  - For Slack webhooks: Use `--webhook-schema='{"text":"{{.Message}}"}'` and verify the webhook URL is correct
+  - For Telegram webhooks: Use `--webhook-schema='{"chat_id":"YOUR_CHAT_ID","text":"{{.Message}}"}'` with bot token and chat ID
+  - Check webhook response status codes - 400 errors usually indicate formatting issues (use appropriate schema)
+  - Use [webhook.site](https://webhook.site/) for testing generic webhook endpoints
+  - Define custom JSON templates with `--webhook-schema` for any webhook service